Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 Holding the Car Company or Other Parties Liable for Defective Airbags

-A car company, manufacturer, or another party may be liable for damages caused by defective airbags.
-A company may be liable for airbag injuries due to:
+A car company, auto parts or airbag manufacturer, or another party may be liable for damages caused by defective airbags after a car crash.
+A car or airbag manufacturer may be liable if a consumer suffered injuries due to:

 • A defect in the design that made the airbag inherently dangerous or prone to failure.